Sentencing: What does a Judge Consider in Deciding if you get Probation or Jail.

 When a judge has to sentence a person, he will use his preconceived beliefs and the facts of the case, and the law.
-Additionally, the judge will use the the Illinois Revised Statutes.
-The Illinois law clearly states what a Judge has to take into account when they sentence a person.
-Nevertheless, a judge can sentence a person as he wishes.
-Therefore, despite all the law, if a judge wants to give probation, he will.
+The “law” is the Illinois Revised Statutes.
+The statute clearly clearly states what a Judge has to take into account during sentencing.

 Factors that Must Be Considered:

 The Illinois Revised Statutes has a listing what a Judge must consider in sentencing.
 There are two sections.
 Factors in Aggravation (things that should increase the punishment).
 And factors in mitigation, (factors that should DECREASE the punishment).